Modern Slavery Statement

 On-boarding, auditing and appraising our suppliers

-New suppliers are subject to due diligence checks in the form of: (a) a due diligence questionnaire including responsible business practices, and (b) an on-site audits.
+New suppliers are subject to due diligence checks, including (a) due diligence questionnaires, and (b) an on-site audits.

 As part of the on-boarding process Mindray has also introduced a “Supplier Compliance Statement” that all suppliers must execute before performing a supply contract.
 The statement in question covers, among other things, Modern Slavery and Human Trafficking risks.
 Moreover, new contents related to Modern Slavery and Human Trafficking risks have been added to the ongoing "Mindray Supplier Review Assessment Form".
 Mindray conveys basic employee rights through supplier training and compliance documents, ensuring Tier 1 suppliers employees understand their employment rights.
 We also provide anonymous grievance mechanisms at Tier 1 level and plan to gradually cover Tier 2 and Tier 3 suppliers.